HighwayChile/assignment05/README.md

 * mobile functionality in terms of display and usability - PRIORITIZE
 * Create main page - done
-* search bar at top - done
+* search bar at top - done(doesn't do anything)
 * collapsible menu to the left - todo
 * dynamic page creation upon search - backburner
 * USE PYTHON SERVER TO RUN A FUNCTION THAT DOES SOMETHING. - PRIORITIZE!
-  WHAT SHOULD MY FUNCTION DO?
+  WHAT SHOULD MY FUNCTION DO? -Maybe make my search function save the search as text string in a file, then another button to call that text.
 * add a news page
 * add a sitemap
 * add breadcrumbs (real ones this time?)